foqueiroz/arcdocs.github.io/book/getting_started/logon/logon-campus.md

 $ ssh exuser@arc3
 ```

 The first time you SSH to either ARC4 or ARC3 you will be prompted to confirm the fingerprint of the host you're connecting to.
-You can check the unique fingerprints for ARC3 and ARC4 in the [fingerprint details](#fingerprint-details) below.
+You can check the unique fingerprints for ARC3 and ARC4 in the [fingerprint details](./fingerprint-details).

 ```
 The authenticity of host 'arc4 (129.11.26.163)' can't be established.